CustomerSure

 The result?
 Three years of consistent NPS improvement.

-GBG are the global specialists in identity intelligence.
+GBG are global specialists in identity intelligence.
 They offer a suite of products around identity verification and fraud prevention to a variety of industries.

 Working with CustomerSure, the GBG team streamlined their global VoC programme, ensuring every customer is able to leave feedback, and crucially, this feedback can be escalated quickly to a complaints system if needed.